 They’re working “behind the scenes,” constantly adjusting their websites, rewriting their offers, and jumping from idea to idea, instead of doing the work that actually gets them clients.

 In Make It Work Online, it quickly becomes obvious which clients are afflicted by this phenomenon and which ones aren’t.

 The ones who are stuck aren’t getting any clients; everyone else is quickly getting tons of clients.

 I won’t sugarcoat it.
 Watching your peers take big business leaps while you’re feeling left behind flat-out sucks.
 You doubt yourself and wonder if you’ll ever make your business work.

-Earlier this year, when this predictable scene played out in my Make It Work Online group—where some were getting clients like crazy and others were wildly frustrated that nothing was happening—I posted this:
+Earlier this year, when this predictable scene played out in my Make It Work Online group—where some were getting tons of new clients and others were wildly frustrated that nothing was happening—I posted this:

 (I post a lot of things—inspirational, encouraging, ass-kicking, supportive, coaching… the full gamut—in my MIWO groups based off what the group seems to needs that day.)

-My little prompt quickly caused an enormous breakthrough for several women, and Sue Patterson was one of them.
+My little prompt quickly caused an enormous breakthrough for several clients, and Sue was one of them.